byu-oit/terraform-documentation/doc/architecture/adr/0001-discard-component-modules.md

 ## Context and Problem Statement

 Terraform recommends not nesting modules into a deep hierarchy.
-Do we follow this recommendation, or try to organize modules for reusability and abstraction?
+We felt that varying from this recommendation made sense.
+We've started feeling some pain due to that decision.
+Do we follow this recommendation, or continue trying to organize modules for reusability and abstraction?

 ## Decision Drivers <!-- optional -->